Aubrey O'Day: Other work

+In February 2007, O'Day walked the catwalk of Heatherette's Fall 2007 runway show at Mercedes-Benz Fashion Week held on February 6.
 In 2008, O'Day ranked #86 on Maxim's Hot 100 list, #81 on Blender's 100 Hottest People list, and posed for the magazines.
-She walked the catwalk at Heatherette's Fall 2007 runway show at Mercedes-Benz Fashion Week held on February 6, and recorded the song "Do Yo Dance" with R&B singer Cupid which was the released as a single from Cupid's album Time for a Change.

 In January 2008, O'Day briefly became the face of Famous Stars and Straps.
 In August 2008, she made a cameo appearance in Estelle's music video for "Pretty Please".
 Further utilizing her success, she started her own clothing line called Heart on My Sleeve, which features T-shirts and accessories available only online.
 She posed topless in the November 2008 issue of men's magazine Complex.
 The publication stated, "With all due respect to the other girls in Danity Kane, it's easy to see why [Combs] built his group around Aubrey O'Day.
 Simply put, Aubrey is that chick: the stunner who attracts paparazzi and Broadway producers alike, and the talent least likely to fall into post-reality-show abyss."
 The magazine additionally commented on the animosity O'Day receives from several outlets, such as blog sites, as well as from message board fans, who have come to despise the attention she attracts from the media and the current image she has crafted of herself.

 In late 2008, O'Day made a guest appearance on the reality show 50 Cent: The Money and the Power.
 She later agreed to be the covergirl for Playboy for the March 2009 issue.
 Additionally, she has been featured on the covers of Jadore, Image, Palm Springs Life, King, Right On!, Dub and Envy.
 She has done features for GQ, In Touch Weekly and Us Weekly.
-In 2013, she was a guest judge for episode eight in season five of RuPaul's Drag Race.
-In 2016, she was a contestant on Celebrity Big Brother UK Season 18.